Sinead Farrelly: Apollon Limassol, 2013–2014

 At the end of the 2013 NWSL season, Farrelly joined Cypriot team Apollon Limassol for a second time, this time on loan from FC Kansas City.
 The loan spell ended on 31 January 2014.

 Portland Thorns FC, 2014–2015

 On 13 January 2014, Portland Thorns FC announced that they had obtained Farrelly from FC Kansas City in exchange for a second-round draft pick (16th pick overall) in the 2014 NWSL College Draft.
+On April 11, 2015, Farrelly scored her first goal for the club, in a season-opening 4-1 win against the Boston Breakers.

 Boston Breakers, 2016

 On 26 October 2015, Boston Breakers announced that they had obtained Farrelly from Portland Thorns FC in a package deal along with McCall Zerboni for first-round (No. 2 overall) and second-round (No. 20 overall) picks in the 2016 National Women's Soccer League College Draft.
-Farrelly sat the season out due to neck and back injuries sustained from a car crash.
+Farrelly sat the season out due to neck and back injuries sustained in a car crash.

 In October 2016, Seattle Reign FC selected Farrelly off the NWSL Re-Entry Wire after the Breakers waived her at the end of the 2016 season.
 However, Farrelly announced her retirement on Facebook on 2 December 2016.